 THE LEINKAUF STORY

 Leinkauf Historic District in midtown Mobile, Alabama, was placed on the National Register of Historic Places on June 24, 1987.
-It is named for Hungarian immigrant, prominent banker, and Mobile County Commissioner Williams Henry Leinkauf.
+It is named for Hungarian immigrant, prominent banker, and Mobile County Commissioner William Henry Leinkauf.
 Established as a residential area around 1896, the modern district is made up of neighborhoods representing various periods of development that grew together through infill to become the city's first western streetcar suburb.
 The buildings range in age from the 1820s to early 20th century and cover a variety of 19th and 20th century architectural styles.

 Sources: The National Register of Historic Places , Midtown Mobile Movement and Rediscovering East Mobile: Path to Revitalization; iTeam Mobile

 For more information on the history of the Leinkauf Historic District visit: http://www.livingplaces.com/AL/Mobile_County/Mobile_City/Leinkauf_Historic_District.html

 Mobile Historic Development Commission: https://mobilehd.org/maps.html The Midtown Mobile Movement: https://www.midtownmobile.org/leinkauf-historic-district